fatihcihant/youtube_summarizer/README.md

 Open a pull request.

 ### License

-MIT License.
-See LICENSE for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.